Turning Resentments into Acceptance

 - Name the behavior that's upsetting you.

 - Communicate your feelings or opinion.

-- Stick with one concern so you avoid launching an attack!
+- Stick with one concern to avoid launching an attack.

 - Acknowledge your part to lessen defensiveness.

 When you share feelings and opinions, it comes across less defensively.
-It's a neutral way to communicate and avoid blame.
+It's a neutral way to communicate that avoids defensiveness.

-Using "I message" encourages the listener to respond rather than feel accused.
-An I message is simply stating how you feel.
-That creates the chance of a better outcome.
+Using an "I statement" encourages the listener to respond rather than feel accused.
+An I statement simply states how you feel.
+It avoids blame which creates the chance of a better outcome.

-"I feel angry when you don't answer my texts for hours.
-I'd appreciate it if you could respond to them."
+"I feel angry when you don't answer my texts.
+I'd appreciate it if you could text back."